csc301-fall-2019/team-project-table-ready/d3/README.final.md

 ##### Navigating as System Admin User
 - After you are logged in, you will see the "Manage" pane, which displays the list of all users and restaurant registered in the system.
 You can:
-  - search an user/restaurant using the search bar,
+  - search an user/restaurant using the search bar.
   - remove an user/restaurant by clicking on the "Delete" button.
   - go to the user/restaurant page by clicking on their name and perform administrative operations.
-  - add a new superadmin user, which would only be added by you.
+  - add a new super admin user, which can only be added by you.
 - "Settings" lets the system admin user to update his/her email, phone number and password.

 ## Development requirements